gabrielbdornas/braico.me/docs/blog/posts/20240626_python_course_1.md

     input('What is your name? ') # (1)!
     ```

     1. :man_raising_hand: Both the `print()` and the `input()` are functions built into Python.
-Think functions as the buttons in the remote control of your TV.
+Think of functions as the buttons on the remote control of your TV.
 The control's buttons are just like functions/operations that you can use over and over again.
 Function's parenthesis indicates that we are **calling** that function, or pressing a button on a remote control.

 - Printing a nice message to our user: